GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Service.md

 **<u>Before You Start</u>**

 To utilize the services, Agencies will need to have an account and access to the Device Integration resources.
 If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

+**<u>Before you Start</u>**
+To utilize the services, Agencies will need to have an account and access to the Device Integration resources.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

 **<u>Via DECADA Management Portal</u>**